DrAdamDev/CSR_Tracker/README.md

-# Object Tracking with CSRT in Python
+# Object Tracking with CSRT

 ## Overview
 This Python script uses OpenCV's CSRT tracker for object tracking in videos.
 It allows users to select two objects in the first frame of a video and tracks these objects throughout the video.